demarillacizere/StudentsPortal/README.md

 ## The user is able to:

-- Add a new student;

-- List the students;

-- Update a student;
+- Add, List, Update, Delete a student;

-- Delete a student.
+- Add, List, Update, Delete a classroom;

 ## Restrictions: